 At present, after two decades of creating gut-wrenching, mountain-moving, guitar-noise the band are back with a new record, Holocene, a new album that will take the band into an artistically promising future.
 With Holocene, The Ocean wants to draw us into their momentum of truly forward-thinking music and relentless live performances.
 More than 20 years into their career, this Berlin-based collective still shake us to the core, inviting us to reconsider our lives from different angles.
 The album unites the might of this massive act's past and present, while creating a deeper understanding of their world as well as ours in the process.

-During the day of their last pass through Madrid at the beginning of June 2022, we caught up with the band hours before the show for a photo shooting, a job done to accompany the announcement of the new album Holocene.
-Among all the works that we have come to do so far under Obnubil Studio, this has been by far the most significant and most proud of!
-It took us a lot to put up with half a year to publish it, but good things always make you wait.
-And now, we bring you a recent interview with Robin Staps and David Ramis Åhfeldt.
+During the day of their last pass through Madrid at the beginning of June 2022, I caught up with the band hours before the show for a photo shooting, a job done to accompany the announcement of the new album Holocene.
+Among all the works that I have come to do so far under Obnubil Studio, this has been by far the most significant and most proud of!
+It took a lot to put up with half a year to publish it, but good things always make you wait.
+And now, I bring you a recent interview with Robin Staps and David Ramis Åhfeldt.

 INTERVIEW